 - After that, top with seltzer, and garnish with cranberries.
 I like using frozen cranberries because they help keep the drink chilled.

 To make cranberry simple syrup mix two cups of sugar with one cup of water in a pot over medium heat.
 Then add one cup of cranberries.
 Stir until sugar is dissolved and liquid is dark pink.
 Don’t boil because cranberries will burst.
-After cooling strain the liquid.
+Once it has cooled, strain the liquid.
 Further, you can use the leftover cranberry mixture as a substitute for preserves on some toast.
-Store simple syrup in the refrigerator.
+Subsequently, store simple syrup in the refrigerator.

 I often make this syrup recipe with other berries such as blueberries or strawberries.
-It makes a great pancake topping.
+In addition, it makes a great pancake topping.